Caribbean looks to Trudeau to put quest for climate change funding on the world's agenda | CBC News

 But the mission was put on hold when a Kenyan court granted an interim injunction after it was argued the mission was unconstitutional because it did not have the support of Kenya's Parliament.

+Going into the summit, Haiti's President Ariel Henry told CBC that as far as he knows, Kenya will still be sending forces as part of a multinational mission.

-As Kenya works out its constitutional issues, Dominica's Prime Minister Roosevelt Skerrit, the current CARICOM chair, said work needs to continue on addressing the humanitarian crisis in Haiti.
+As Kenya works out its constitutional issues, Skerrit, the current CARICOM chair, said work needs to continue on addressing the humanitarian crisis in Haiti.

 Skerrit said Haiti will need a "Marshall Plan," citing the strategic economic plan developed by allies to help rebuild Europe after the Second World War.
 Skerrit said the United Nations, the World Bank, the International Monetary Fund and CARICOM need to come together for Haiti.